 This event can be anything you want it to be.
 It could be a small, informal gathering at home, a larger event at a favourite restaurant or venue, or a simple get-together in a natural setting.
 You can share stories, play favourite music, and celebrate a life in a way that feels authentic and heartfelt.
 This approach allows family and friends who live far apart to travel and participate without the rush associated with a traditional funeral service.

-A reputable direct cremation provider will manage all the necessary legal and administrative paperwork related to the cremation itself.
-This includes completing the cremation forms and ensuring all legal requirements are met, removing a significant burden from you during a difficult time.
+A reputable direct cremation provider will support with all arrangements and legal and administrative paperwork related to the cremation itself.
 In Scotland there are additional papers that need to be completed by the deceased’s family, according to Scottish law, so this should be considered.

 Your provider should give you clear guidance on registering the death and obtaining the official death certificates, which you will need for tasks like closing bank accounts or handling an estate.
 Their support ensures the entire process is handled smoothly and professionally from start to finish.